TheCubeDAO/Documentation/voting.md

 Voting for our server helps us to grow and reach new players to join our community.

-Voting rewards you crypto tokens & keys as a reward.
+Voting rewards you virtual cubits & keys as a reward.

 The top 3 voters of each month receive exclusive rewards.